 Clinical experience is vital to have as an applicant.
-It shows admissions committees that you have experience in a clinical setting and have interacted with patients.
-Clinical experience shows you the ins and outs of the field, and it helps you decide if medicine is truly right for you.
+It shows admissions committees you have experience in a clinical setting and interacted with patients.
+Clinical experience shows you the ins and outs of the field, and it helps you decide if medicine is right for you.

 Additionally, clinical experience can help you narrow your focus and areas of interest.
-In short, clinical experience will determine your readiness for medical school by giving you hands-on experience and training.
+In short, clinical experience determines your readiness for medical school by giving you hands-on experience and training.

 Clinical experience can be paid or unpaid.
 Paid opportunities include becoming a hospital scribe, CNA, phlebotomist, LPN, EMT, pharmacy technician, or emergency room technician.
 Unpaid opportunities include volunteering in hospice, as an EMT, in an emergency room, or at a medical center.

-According to the AAMC, about 60% of students had research experience before matriculation.
+According to the AAMC, about 60 percent of students had research experience before matriculation.
 Research experience is important to strengthen your critical thinking and analysis skills, allows you to publish work, and connects you to an on-campus scholarly network.
-Substantive research experience is also crucial if you plan to pursue post-graduate degrees or dual degrees like the MD PhD.
+Substantive research experience is also crucial if you plan to pursue post-graduate degrees or dual degrees like the MD-PhD.

-While there is no set number, matriculants reported having between 100-400 physician shadowing hours.
+While there is no set number, matriculants reported having between 100 and 400 physician shadowing hours.
 Use your best judgment here, as it is about the quality of the experience more so than the number of hours.

 Schools recommend at least 100 hours of volunteering, but many matriculants exceed this number.
 Again, it’s about having a meaningful experience rather than racking up numbers just to look good.

-It’s not required to volunteer in a medical setting.
+You’re not required to volunteer in a medical setting.
 For example, you can tutor in subjects like writing or math.
-You can volunteer at a soup kitchen, homeless shelter, domestic violence shelter, or a non-profit.
+You can volunteer at a soup kitchen, homeless shelter, domestic violence shelter, or a nonprofit.

 However, it is recommended that you have some volunteering experience in a science or health-related location.
 Visit the AAMC’s recommendations for volunteering to learn more.